HL7/US-Core/input/intro-notes/StructureDefinition-us-core-simple-observation-intro.md

 The following are example usage scenarios for the this profile:

--   Query for social history results for a patient.
+-  Query for clinical judgments about a patient’s health status.
--  [Record or update] social history results results belonging to a Patient
+-  [Record or update] clinical judgments about a patient’s health status.

 ### Mandatory and Must Support Data Elements